jvasti/new-pkl/README.md

 - Parse Pkl string into an AST
 - Support for nested objects, strings, integers (decimal, octal, hex, binary), floats, boolean and multiline strings
+- Support for classical identifier, $identifier, _identifier and `illegal identifier`